-Baked Cinnamon Sugar Pumpkin Cake Donuts!
-This easy homemade recipe makes soft, delicious Pumpkin Donuts that are ready in under 30 minutes!
-Recipe makes 1 dozen donuts.
+Baked Pumpkin Donuts coated in cinnamon sugar!
+This easy homemade recipe makes 1 dozen soft, fluffy donuts that are ready in 30 minutes!
 One of the BEST Fall Pumpkin dessert recipes!

 How To Make Baked Pumpkin Donuts